clips/toposcope/README.md

 ```topic_term_matrix.csv``` matrix containing the weights of all tokens with respect to the topics

 ```topic_term_weights``` folder containing visualizations for the most important keywords per topic and their weights

-### To do
-Implement visualizations for the output of BERTopic and Top2Vec.